kovidgoyal/calibre/manual/faq.rst

    /opt/calibre/ebook-convert "Title of news source.recipe" outputfile.epub

-If you want to generate MOBI, use outputfile.mobi instead and use ``--output-profile kindle``.
+If you want to generate MOBI, use :file:`outputfile.mobi` instead and use ``--output-profile kindle``.

 You can email downloaded news with the command::